Denzel Washington explains why he thinks Will Smith hit Chris Rock at the Oscars

 “I don’t wanna say what we talked about – but there but for the grace of God go any of us.
 Who are we to condemn?
 I don’t know all the ins and outs of this situation, but I know the only solution was prayer.
 The way I saw it.
 The way I see it.”

-After Smith issued an apology to Rock, the comedian said, during his first stand-up show since the incident on Wednesday (30 March), he was “still processing” what happened.
-Sources close to Rock have said he had “no idea” about Pinkett Smith’s condition.
+After Smith issued an apology to Rock, the comedian said, during his first stand-up show since the incident on Wednesday 30 March, he was “still processing” what happened.

 Find out exactly what Smith’s Academy resignation means for his future at the Oscars here.